 was able to carry out attacks with hardly any interference from other aircraft.
 It was only when No. 23 Squadron operating Hart fighters arrived was an adequate defence put up.

-The sub plot to the Hart's entry into service in January 1930 was that it made the Royal Air Force speed up development of the Hawker Fury fighter in the short term, but also think about the next
+The sub plot to the Hart's entry into service in February 1930, when No. 33 Squadron received the first examples, was that it made the Royal Air Force speed up development of the Hawker Fury fighter in the short term, but also think about the next

 generation of aircraft.
 This would lead to aircraft of monoplane design, most notably the Hawker Hurricane and